 A point cloud is another three dimensional output that we offer.
 As you would assume this file is made up of thousands of points, each point will represent an elevation value in the survey.
 Like all of our three dimensional outputs Elevation is represented in terms of Relative elevation and not Above Mean Sea Level.
 The will be in a .las file format.

-The 3D model is a output that looks very similar to the Triangle Mesh model.
+The 3D model is a output that looks very similar to a Triangle Mesh model.
 As you can see from the screenshot below, the view of these outputs are nearly identical.
 The difference between a 3D model and a triangle mesh model is the complexity of the mesh that is draped over the elevation points.
-The 3D model is given in a .ply format.
+The 3D model is given in a .obj format.
 This model can hold information on elevation, color, transparency, texture, and more.
 These properties make up a fairly realistic view of your data in three dimensions.

 Contour lines represent elevation changes across your area of interest in two dimensions.
 Each line in a contour map represents a set change in elevation over that distance.
 Below you can see a Contour map showing 2 meters of elevation change for each line seen.
 During the upload process you are able to define the elevation thresholds that are represented in the Contour output.
 Contour is delivered as .shp file.